-There really is such a wide range of looks so whether you prefer the very plain golden oak look or something a little more custom like a weathered, distressed barn look; there is something for everyone with this collection.
+There is such a wide range of looks, so whether you prefer the very simple golden oak look or something a little more custom like a weathered, distressed barn look, there is something for everyone with this collection.

 Check each style's installation methods because the locking system varies.

-Just be sure to use Shaw’s recommended adhesive if you get a glue down product which will be specified on the installation instructions.
+Just be sure to use Shaw's recommended adhesive if you get a glue-down product which will specify this on the installation instructions.

-The main thing that stood out for me when working with this line is simplicity and selection it offers clients.
-I’ve yet to have one that hasn’t found a style and color they like.
+The main thing that stood out for me when working with this line is the simplicity and selection.

 Available Styles: Bella, Casa, Largo Plank, Largo Mix Plus, Mantua Plank